 If you’re afraid when you’re about to drop into a big rapid or traverse a steep slope over a rushing gorge, there may be a reason.
 Let your fear encourage you, then reassess and become more cautious.
-That’s what fear is for, and in some degree it’s doing its job by making you careful.
-And if you do decide to run that rapid, moderate amounts of fear give you a performance advantage by releasing adrenaline that gives you quicker responses and more strength.
+That’s what fear is for, and in some degree, it’s doing its job by making you care.
+And if you do decide to run that rapid, moderate amounts of fear give you a performance advantage by releasing adrenaline that gives you a quicker responses and more strength.

 2. Smile and Laugh